Red-eye flights save time and money but often test your comfort and energy.

 However, avoid drinking large amounts right before takeoff to minimize restroom trips during the flight.

-Set the Stage for Sleep
+Set the Stage for Restful Sleep in the Sky

 Once you’re on the plane and settled in your seat, it’s time to create the best environment for sleep.